Conformal prediction with local weights: randomization enables local guarantees: Discussion and extensions

 We will begin with the latter question, by examining empirically whether the random draw of $\tX_{n+1}$ in the construction of RLCP causes substantial randomness in the output.
 To explore this, we return to the univariate simulations from Section~\ref{sec:simulation_univariate}.
 Whereas before we plotted the \emph{average} lower and upper endpoints of the prediction intervals across $100$ independent trials of the experiment (in Figure~\ref{fig:simulation_univariate_2}), now we generate a \emph{single} dataset and compute both the calLCP and RLCP prediction intervals, but for RLCP, we repeat the random draw of $\tX_{n+1}$ $100$ times to examine the randomness in the construction.
 Figure~\ref{fig:RLCP_variability} shows the results: the shaded area visualizes the 5th and 95th percentile of the lower and upper endpoints of the RLCP prediction band.
 We can see that, on average, calLCP and RLCP are giving similar results here (as was already shown in Figure~\ref{fig:simulation_univariate_2}), but the variability of RLCP is substantial in some settings (e.g., particularly for Setting 1 at the lower bandwidth values, where the localization is strong).
 We also examine the randomness of RLCP in a more quantitative way in Appendix~\ref{app:RLCP_deviation}; we will see that, in the worst case, the RLCP prediction interval can vary by around $20$--$25\%$ in width relative to the average output.

 Hence, depending on the underlying setting, this variability of RLCP can be substantial, and may be a substantial limitation of this method in practice.
-On the other hand, the randomized construction is at the heart of the ability of RLCP to obtain stronger and cleaner theoretical guarantees relative to existing methods (as we have discussed in Sections~\ref{sec:role_of_Xt} and~\ref{sec:insights_to_results}), as well as its favorable empirical performance in terms of local coverage.
+On the other hand, the randomized construction is at the heart of the ability of RLCP to obtain stronger and cleaner theoretical guarantees relative to existing methods (as we have discussed in Sections~\ref{sec:role_of_Xt} and~\ref{sec:insights_to_results}), as well as its favourable empirical performance in terms of local coverage.

-With this tradeoff in mind, this naturally suggests the following question: is it possible to ``derandomize'' the RLCP method, perhaps by averaging or aggregating across multiple runs of RLCP on a given data set, to retain its strong theoretical and empirical properties but reduce the issue of variability due to randomization?
+With this trade-off in mind, this naturally suggests the following question: is it possible to ``derandomize'' the RLCP method, perhaps by averaging or aggregating across multiple runs of RLCP on a given dataset, to retain its strong theoretical and empirical properties but reduce the issue of variability due to randomization?